-A Comprehensive Comparison and Contrast of AHA and American Red Cross CPR Training Programs
+A Comparison between AHA and American Red Cross CPR Training Programs

-In the United States, approximately 80 percent of medical emergency cases due to sudden heart attack happen outside of the hospital.
-This is why you may occasionally encounter such a medical emergency anywhere in the public place, however, without the proper skills to perform the necessary response you will not be able to help a cardiac arrest victim in need.
+In the United States, approximately 80 cardiac emergencies happen outside the hospital.
+Without the proper skills to perform the necessary response you will not be able to help a cardiac arrest victim in need.
 One effective way to respond to a person who is suddenly dealing with cardiac arrest, drowning or difficulty in breathing is cardiopulmonary resuscitation (CPR).

 Overview: AHA and American Red Cross